 Copenhagen’s most popular cherry blossom viewing spot is a bit unexpected: Bispebjerg Cemetery, which is inundated annually with petal peepers.
 If you'd rather hang with a crowd that's a bit more ... alive, head to Langelinie Park, where you'll find dazzling trees of colour all around you.

 With thousands of cherry trees to its name, D.C. is one of the best places to petal-peep in the U.S. The mayor of Tokyo presented the trees to the American people in 1912 in the name of international friendship and now it's home to the National Cherry Blossom Festival, which features special events, performances and a parade.
 Go on cherry blossom watch to find the latest information and forecasts on when D.C.’s cherry blossoms around the Tidal Basin will reach peak bloom.

 If you’re chasing cherry blossoms farther south, Macon's the place to be: With more than 300,000 cherry trees lining the streets, the city is nothing short of magical.
-Go for the annual Cherry Blossom Festival and check out the Cherry Blossom Trail for the best flower peeping.
+Go for the annual Cherry Blossom Festival and check out the highly-rated Cherry Blossom Trail for the best flower peeping.
 Pro tip: Some of the best photo opps are at Third Street Park, where the fountain turns pink in celebration of the trees.